Lembeh Strait Scuba Diving Trip Report

 'Day Liveaboard' MV Nautica

-The diving is very professionally run by Eco Divers.
+The diving operations are very professionally run by Eco Divers.
 We were collected from the cottages at 08:00 hrs each morning for a 15 minute air-conditioned transfer to the pier.
-A mere 5 minute speed boat trip gets you onto the MV Nautica boat moored in the middle of the strait, which serves as your diving base for the day.
+A mere 5 minute speed boat trip gets you onto the MV Nautica boat moored in the middle of the strait, which serves as your base for the day.

 The diving takes place from 2 speed boats which wait above the site for you to finish each dive.
-Our guides were Iwan and Detmon, who have more than 20 years of combined diving experience in these waters.
+Our guides were Iwan and Detmon, who have more than 20 years of combined scuba experience in these waters.
 When you get a moment I strongly recommend taking a look at their critter log.
-The dive guides keep it scrupulously updated with daily creature encounters.
+These guides keep it scrupulously updated with daily creature encounters.

-When not in the water or on the speedboats it feels wonderfully luxurious to be able to relax on the MV Nautica.
+When not in the water or on one of the speedboats, it feels wonderfully luxurious to be able to relax on the MV Nautica.
 The boat has all the benefits of a genuine liveaboard cruise.
 Having a hot shower and drying off with clean dry towels between dives is outstanding!
 Another advantage of this setup is you get to leave all your diving gear on board overnight.

 Even diving all day allows for plenty of time to simply relax in the shaded saloon or suntan on the large sundeck.
 Photographers could use the time editing and downloading their images using Nautica's onboard photographic facilities.